zamiang/vislet/apps/brooklyn/templates/text.md

 If you would like to download the dataset used for the visualizations above.
 It can be found [here](https://s3.amazonaws.com/vislet-production/data/brooklyn-sales.json).
 I have also written up how I generated the data on my blog [here](http://www.zamiang.com/posts/post/2015/01/15/apartment-sales/).

+## Thanks

+Many thanks to the awesome [Christina Xu](https://twitter.com/xuhulk) who, in helping conceptualize the both the text and visualization above, left this sentence untouched.